 4) Support your coachee with an integrated tool system from which the coach can draw

 Typically, a coaching engagement includes an intake to size up the coachee’s strengths, opportunities for improvement, and potential.
-360˚ surveys provide valuable insight on how others view the coachee.
-Best practice is using one that not only shows what the coachee does, but how.
+360˚ surveys provide valuable insight into how others view the coachee.
+Best practice is using one that not only shows what the coachee does but how.
 An intake would also include psychological assessments, which can surface hidden potential that may not be apparent.
 Your coach should be skilled at utilizing these tools.
-If they are integrated in a common system that provides continuity, this can enhance and speed up development.
-Leadership skill training, paired with coaching, has been shown to increase a leader’s productivity 400%!
+If they are integrated into a common system that provides continuity, this can enhance and speed up development.
 If your coach has leadership skill training available—ideally as part of the assessment and 360˚ survey system—this can be a big plus.

 5) Look for two types of goal-setting

 Clear goals for the coachee’s development should be set with input from the coachee, her boss, the coach, and, if appropriate, HR.
-Involving the boss involved in this process helps ensure that her goals and company goals are being met.
+Getting the boss involved in this process helps ensure alignment between individual and company goals—a win for everyone.

-At the end of each coaching session, the coach and coachee should set a clear action plan due the next meeting.
-The coach needs to hold the coachee accountable and check progress next meeting.
-You don’t want a coach who asks the coachee “So, what issues do you want to talk about today?” and off they go on an issue of the month tangent.
+At the end of each coaching session, the coach and coachee should set a clear action plan.
+The coach needs to hold the coachee accountable and check progress at the next meeting.
+You don’t want a coach who asks the coachee, “So, what issues do you want to talk about today?” and off they go on an issue of the month tangent.
 Current issues are important to cover.
 But there also needs to be developmental continuity—a consistent thread—if the coachee is going to hit developmental goals.

 If you can’t measure progress, how do you know if the coaching is meeting objectives?
 Additionally, it is helpful if the coach periodically touches base with the coachee’s boss.
 Coachee confidentiality must be maintained, of course.
 The boss is important in the process, and periodic touch bases are part of an effective coaching process.